Alex Chalk was elected as Member of Parliament for Cheltenham on 7 May 2015 and was re-elected in 2017 and 2019.

 Alex was briefly a speechwriter for William Hague, then serving as Leader of the Opposition.

 Since being elected in 2015 Alex has earned a cross party reputation as an independent-minded and thoughtful MP.
-Considered as "up-and-coming" and a “rising star” of the 2015 intake, he is regularly described as one of Parliament’s “nice guys”.
+Considered as an "up-and-coming" and a “rising star” of the 2015 intake, he is regularly described as one of Parliament’s “nice guys”.

 As well as being a former member of the Justice Select Committee, Alex has regularly campaigned on issues including legal aid, the environment and cyber security.
 Alex launched his cyber vision for Cheltenham in 2014 and has since secured £23 million in Government funding for the Cheltenham Cyber Park.